stawberri/twitter_dbooks/README.md

 ## Updates

-### From 2.x.y to 2.x.y
+### Updating to Minor and Patch Versions
 Updates are installed automatically when your bots restart.
 Just use set up your `%owner` tag and then direct message `@_dbooks %restart` to your bot, or restart it however other way you want to restart it.
 Heroku also automatically restarts your apps every day.
+You don't actually have to do anything, until your bot complains that something went wrong (probably because a major version came out)!

-### From 1.x.y to 2.x.y
+### Between Major Versions (first number updates)
-You'll have to completely reinstall.
-Sorry!
-You should already have all the details you need already, though, so just look for them again (or save them and use them again)!
+Basically, when @_dbooks's major version changes, that means that something has changed about the code in a way that it can't be updated automatically.
+You'll have to completely reinstall it, unfortunately!
+Make sure you copy your old ENV vars to a safe place so that you don't have to recreate them again!

 ## Editing

 If you decide to edit any files in your own copy of @_dbooks, you'll need to set your env variable `URGH=off` to disable your updater.
-That's what I do when I edit this.
+That's what I do!

 &nbsp;